 The factors that will influence the final figure you receive include:

 - Whether you were responsible (fully or partly) for the accident

 - The extent of your injuries

-- Any financial losses (medical bills, wages, etc.) that you have suffered
+- Any financial losses (medical bills, wages, etc.) that you’ve suffered

-- Any care or help you have needed at home
+- Any care or help you’ve needed at home

 Expert tip: remember, you’ll only receive your full entitlements if the full impact of your injuries on your life is taken into account, and all the details of your injuries are correctly documented in your medical assessment.